UNStats/design-system/.changeset/thin-wombats-matter.md

 '@undataforum/components': minor
 ---

-Make repository prop compatible with Renovate in package.json files
+Make repository prop in all package.json files compatible with Renovate